simple-login/app/README.md

 Set the database connection to use staging environment:

-> set -x CONFIG ~/config/simplelogin/staging.env
+> ln -sf ~/config/simplelogin/staging.env .env

 Generate the migration script and make sure to review it: